 Baking is something I’ve loved being able to share with my children.

 I despise laundry.
 Well, actually, I can wash and dry it all day long.
 I actually hate folding it and putting it away.
-If you were to come over unannounced, more than likely there are 2-3 loads of unfolded laundry.
+If you were to come over unannounced, more than likely there are 2-3 loads of unfolded laundry sitting in baskets.

 This reel pretty much sums it up.

 “You were so good at being “invisible” and not creating a moment